Pedro Blas Julio Romero

 The poem “Muchacha de las aguas, Gimaní” (girl of the water, Gimaní) creates a poetic space with a colourful atmosphere that mixes overt and hidden elements of Afro and Amerindian religiosity.
 When portraying the daily routines of the neighbourhood, the lyrical voice mentions emblematic neighbourhood locations such as "Plaza de la Trinidad", the "Pozo", the shop with "tasty beer", adding references to "Musanga" (an African ritual specialist), "the black mamba", making "the sign of the cross” after “cleansing with smoke at dawn”, elements that refer to the mixture of Afro-Cuban religiosities and their black brotherhoods, known as Abakuá or Ñáñigo, and elements of Amerindian religiosity.

-The poem combines all these elements in the figure of Gloria Hoyos de los Albercones, a mixed-race, audacious woman and neighbourhood religious practitioner, who grew up among "eruptions of drumming" and took up the smuggling of various products between Panama, Cuba and Cartagena.
+The poem combines all these elements in the figure of Gloria Hoyos de los Albercones, an audacious mixed-race woman and neighbourhood religious practitioner, who grew up among "eruptions of drumming" and took up the smuggling of various products between Panama, Cuba and Cartagena.

 The anti-racist perspective of the poem and its author is glimpsed in the insistence on using poetic language to reconstruct the forms of religiosity and ways of life of iconic everyday characters of a working-class area.
 It seeks to reaffirm the differences that have been excluded in a racialized way.
 The poem is an ode to the resistance and permanence of Afro and Amerindian identities in the formation of working-class spaces in the city.